kellydern/codepath-assignment1/README.md

 # codepath-assignment1
 Codepath assignment 1
-Time spent ~5 hours
+Week 1 Project: Dropbox

-This is an iOS demo application of Dropbox.
+This is an iOS demo application of Dropbox to show the signed out state to the basic sign in state.
+Users can create an account or sign in to an existing account to preview and favorite their files.

-Time spent: ~10 hours spent in total
+Time spent: ~10 hours spent in total including research and creation of the prototype.

-Completed user stories:
+<b>Completed user stories:</b>

 Required: User can tap through the 3 welcome screens.<br>
 Required: User can follow the create user flow.<br>